-I no longer heavily rely on Mac to edit PDF files.
+I no longer rely heavily on Mac to edit PDF files.
 Whenever I’m on the move or want to get the work done faster, I prefer to use my iPad to zoom through the task.
-Let alone the ultra-large tablet; even iPhone comes handy for basic requirements.
-Based on my personal experience and the valuable feedback from other users, I have rounded up the best PDF editors for iOS, which offer desired control over managing PDF files.
+Let alone the ultra-large tablet; even iPhone comes in handy for basic requirements.
+Based on my personal experience and the valuable feedback from other users, We have rounded up the best PDF editors for iPhone and iPad, which offer desired control over managing PDF files.

 #1.
 Adobe Acrobat Reader

 Adobe Acrobat Reader doesn’t need any introduction, does it?
 Ranked at number 4 in the business category, the app provides you the needed liberty to read, view and design your PDFs to your best liking.

 You can also add comments on PDFs using sticky notes and drawing tools.
 Using several advance annotation tools, you will be able to highlight and mark up the text.

 Easily fill out PDF forms by typing text into fields.
 And you can use Apple Pencil to sign documents elegantly.
 Furthermore, it lets you reorder, rotate, and delete the unwanted pages to keep your files in perfect sync.

 Readdle’s PDF Expert has achieved legendary status.
 No list of top PDF editors for iOS will be complete without this top-notch app.
 What I really admire about this app is the unmatched simplicity.
 You can read, edit, annotate your files as proficiently as you would ever like.

 It allows you to change text and images right in the PDF.
 You will also be able to fill and sign your documents.
 Better still, you can use the Redact feature to erase or hide any confidential information in your documents permanently.